SO HYUN "SOPHY" KIM, Ph.D.

 Dr. So Hyun “Sophy” Kim is a clinical researcher with an extensive background in identification of early behavioral phenotypes and examining developmental trajectories of children with ASD.
 She has developed a new language assessment tool, the Observation of Spontaneous Expressive Language (OSEL), which is now undergoing a national norm based on a partnership with the publisher, WPS, in collaboration with Dr. Catherine Lord.
 She has also led the development of the new treatment outcome measure for ASD, the Brief Observation of Social Communication Change (BOSCC) with Dr. Catherine Lord.
 Currently, she is a PI of a NIMH funded project designed to examine the mechanisms of early, parent-mediated interventions for toddlers with ASD (1R01MH114925-01).
 Most recently, Dr. Kim has led efforts to examine school readiness in kindergarteners with ASD while integrating behavioral and electrophysiological (ERP/EEG) methods, with a particular focus on executive function.

-Dr. Bethany A. Vibert is currently completing her second of a two year post-doctoral psychology fellowship.
-She completed her doctorate in clinical psychology at the University of Denver in 2017 and her clinical internship at Lincoln Hospital, with a focus in infant, child, and adolescent mental health.
-On her fellowship, Dr. Vibert has continued her work with infants and children, specifically focusing on early intervention, parent-mediated interventions, and assessment and diagnosis of Autism Spectrum Disorders.
-Dr. Vibert has received specialized training in the Early Start Denver Model, and she is an interventionist in the NYS Early Intervention classroom at the Center for Autism and the Developing Brain.
-Dr. Vibert conducts research related to parent-mediated interventions through a small randomized control trial in the Early Intervention classroom and she is also involved in a NIMH-funded project aimed at examining the mechanisms in parent-mediated interventions for toddlers with ASD.
-Dr. Vibert’s interests also include assessment and diagnoses of other childhood disorders including anxiety, mood disorders, and executive functioning.
-She particularly enjoys working with children, adolescents, and their families.
+Dr. Deanna Swain is currently completing her first year of a 2-year post-doctoral psychology fellowship.
+She completed her doctorate in clinical psychology at Virginia Tech under the direction of Dr. Angela Scarpa and her clinical internship at Children's Hospital of Colorado, with a focus in Developmental Pediatrics.
+Her primary research interests include parenting stress and its impact on parent-mediated interventions as well as a multi-method approach to measuring emotion regulation in parents and children with ASD.
+Dr. Swain has received specialized training in several Naturalistic Developmental Behavioral Interventions (NDBIs), including the Early Start Denver Model, and she is an interventionist in the NYS Early Intervention classroom at the Center for Autism and the Developing Brain.
+Currently, Dr. Swain conducts research related to parent-mediated interventions through a small randomized control trial in the Early Intervention classroom and she is also involved in a NIMH-funded project aimed at examining the mechanisms in parent-mediated interventions for toddlers with ASD.

 HANNAH THOMAS, RESEARCH ASSISTANT